Student Services & Special Education

 Who is responsible for inclusion at my school site?

-If my child is assigned to an SDC class, how can I best communicate with the teacher in the general education classroom to which my child is assigned?
+How can I best communicate with the teacher in the gen ed classroom that my child is assigned to?

-What does the district’s Ability Awareness initiative entail?
-How can I get involved to promote better understanding between peers in special ed and general ed?
+What does the district’s Inclusion in Action initiative entail?
+How can I get involved to promote better understanding between special ed and gen ed peers?

-Each school site develops the ability awareness activities for their individual site.
-Contact your school’s PTA Special Needs Parent Liaison or speak with your child’s case manger to let them know you are interested in helping with ability awareness activities.
+Each school site develops the Inclusion in Action activities for their site through the efforts of the TRAC teacher and special ed parents and staff.
+If your site has a PTA Special Needs Parent Liaison, you could contact that individual.
+Otherwise, speak with your child’s case manger to let them know you are interested in helping with Inclusion in Action activities.

 Parent Resources